Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 While some types of home tech are hard-wired into the house and others are more portable, even being able to say “wired for surround sound” can be a bonus on a home listing.

-According to a recent Forbes report, smart home tech is starting to move up the must-have list for homebuyers.
-But, like energy efficiencies, adding it to your home can be a perk even if you have no immediate plans to move.
+Smart home tech is not only quickly becoming a must-have for many homebuyers, adding it to your home can be a perk even if you have no immediate plans to move.

 Keeping the Bugs at Bay

 One important job that comes with homeownership is keeping unwanted critters outside where they belong.
 Public enemy No. 1 in this category?
 Termites.
-They can wreak havoc on a home’s wood structures to the tune of $1 billion in property damage every year.
+They can wreak havoc on a home’s wood structures leading to costly repairs.

-DIY recommendations for keeping the pests at bay can also check off items on the home maintenance list, including keeping gutters and downspouts flowing, filling in any places where water pools around the home or in the yard, filling in cracks in the foundation and keeping air vets free and clear.
+DIY recommendations for keeping the pests at bay can also check off items on the home maintenance list, including keeping gutters and downspouts flowing, filling in any places where water pools around the home or in the yard, filling in cracks in the foundation, pruning shrubbery close to the home, and keeping air vents free and clear.

 Beyond termites and the havoc they wreak, there are a variety of other living creatures that can cause damage to a home or surrounding property, including attic squatters like mice or raccoons, carpenter bees, moles, mosquitoes, and even grasshoppers that brunch on beautiful landscaping.